SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

             	"certInPemFormat" : "<CERT_PEM_VALUE>"
             }
         ```
-5. Download and install the newest MQTT.fx client from: http://www.jensd.de/apps/mqttfx/
+3. Download and install the newest MQTT.fx client from: http://www.jensd.de/apps/mqttfx/
-6. In MQTT.fx click **Extras** at the top and then **Edit Connection Profiles**
+4. In MQTT.fx click **Extras** at the top and then **Edit Connection Profiles**
-7. Insert the Cumulocity URL in the "Broker address" line.
+5. Insert the Cumulocity URL in the "Broker address" line.
-8. Insert the SSL port in the "Broker port" line.
+6. Insert the SSL port in the "Broker port" line.
-9. In the "Client ID" field, insert the common name of your device certificate.
+7. In the "Client ID" field, insert the common name of your device certificate.
-10. Select SSL/TLS as the authentication type.
+8. Select SSL/TLS as the authentication type.
-11. Click **Enable SSL/TLS**.
+9. Click **Enable SSL/TLS**.
-12. Select "SSLv3 protocol".
+10. Select "SSLv3 protocol".
-13. Select "Self signed certificates in keystores"
+11. Select "Self signed certificates in keystores"
-14. In "Keystore File" insert the path to your deviceTruststore.jks file.
+12. In "Keystore File" insert the path to your deviceTruststore file with either JKS or PKCS12 format.
-15. In "Trusted Keystore Alias" insert "servercertificate" or a different value if you provided a different alias in step 3 above.
+13. In "Trusted Keystore Alias" insert "servercertificate" or a different value if you provided a different alias in step 3 above.
-16. In "Trusted Keystore Password" insert the password, which you created during the deviceTruststore.jks creation.
+14. In "Trusted Keystore Password" insert the password, which you created during the deviceTruststore file creation.
-17. In "Client Keystore" insert the path to your deviceKeystore file with either JKS or PKCS12 format.
+15. In "Client Keystore" insert the path to your deviceKeystore file with either JKS or PKCS12 format.
-18. In "Client Keystore Password" insert the password you created during the deviceKeystore creation.
+16. In "Client Keystore Password" insert the password you created during the deviceKeystore creation.
-19. In "Client KeyPair Alias" insert "devicekeyentry" or a different value if you provided a different alias in the "-name" parameter during the step about keystore creation in [Generating and signing certificates](#generating-and-signing-certificates).
+17. In "Client KeyPair Alias" insert "devicekeyentry" or a different value if you provided a different alias in the "-name" parameter during the step about keystore creation in [Generating and signing certificates](#generating-and-signing-certificates).
-20. In "Client KeyPair Password" insert the password, which you created during the deviceKey.pem creation.
+18. In "Client KeyPair Password" insert the password, which you created during the deviceKey.pem creation.
-21. The "PEM formatted" field should be checked.
+19. The "PEM formatted" field should be checked.
-22. Save and close the settings.
+20. Save and close the settings.
-23. Select the edited profile and click connect.
+21. Select the edited profile and click connect.
-24. You should be succesfully connected and the buttons "Disconnect", "Publish" and "Subscribe" should be active now.
+22. You should be succesfully connected and the buttons "Disconnect", "Publish" and "Subscribe" should be active now.
 This means that your connection with the certificates work correctly.

 The connection settings should look like this: